PicaSwap/PICAS-Staking/README.md

 ## Description

-Contract allowing to `stake` token of PICAS (**PICASWAP DEX**) to get rewarded with it.
+Contract allowing to `stake` token of PICAS (**PicaSwap DEX**) to get rewarded with it.

-**PICASWAP** is a Decentralized Exchange and implementation of Automated Market Maker designed on Casper Network.
+**PicaSwap** is a Decentralized Exchange and implementation of Automated Market Maker designed on Casper Network.

 ## The Friendly Hackathon: Start Building On Casper!